Taking a leap of faith: Student gives up job security for passion

 After speaking with his boss, Araujo was able to transfer to a big city, with one caveat — he had to start from the bottom as an electrician again, which meant longer hours.
 He couldn’t balance work and study, and he couldn’t attend all his classes.

 He stopped studying at the Palacia Des Artes after a year.

 He stayed in the capital, working during the day and playing gigs at night in bars and accompanying singers.
 He even got a few gigs that were nationally televised in Brazil.

 At the time, Araujo said he was making good money.
 Electrician by day, musician by night.

-Araujo was in Bella Horizonte, and felt like his music development had stalled.
+Araujo was in Belo Horizonte, and felt like his music development had stalled.
 He called the State University looking for a trumpet teacher, and famous Brazilian trumpeter Anor Luciano answered the phone.